 HGTV’s design got us thinking: Would other Granada Tile designs transform into Delft-inspired looks if we tweaked the palette.
 The answer, not surprisingly, is yes.
 All you need to do to capture the look is start with one of our more traditional cement tile designs (those inspired by 17th- and 18th-century European designs are, obviously, a good place to begin).

-Think Normandy, a somewhat similar concrete tile design to Cluny, or Montalcino with its leafy pattern.
+Think Normandy, a somewhat similar concrete tile design to Cluny with its leafy pattern.
 Then, play with a very simple palette.
-We recommend choosing just midnight and white with a hint of sky to keep the Delft-y-ness going.
+We recommend choosing just midnight and white with a hint of the sky to keep the Delft-y-ness going.
 And voila!
 You’ve got a Delft-inspired cement tile design that could make bathroom wall tiles or kitchen tile backsplash into a little touch of Holland.